gkarwchan/hugoblogsource/content/posts/2022_12_19_aspnet_minimal_api.md

 tags: ["asp.net"]
 ---

 ## Why this post?
-Looking at the new ASP.NET 6 and its minimal hosting model, triggered some thoughts comparing it to ASP.NET 2, and made me think if Microsoft going back to some old concepts.
-And was questioning the real benefits of migrating to this model.
-So let me explain, and compare it with ASP.NET version 5 and 2.
+ASP.NET 6's minimal hosting model made me compare it to ASP.NET 2 and wonder if Microsoft is going back to some old concepts.
+I was curious about the potential benefit of migration, so I intend to explain and compare ASP.NET 6, 5 and 2.

 ## The new **WebApplication** builder and some history of ASP.NET: